lsst/LDM-135/index.rst

 are always sent to the same node relative to the table they will be using.
 This allows the back-end scheduler to minimize paging by running the maximum number of queries against the same table in parallel.
-Should that node fail, `XRootD`_ assign another working node that has the table as the target node for queries that have affinity.
+Should that node fail, `XRootD`_ assigns another working node that has the table as the target node for queries that have affinity.

 Multiple tables support